mDialog/smoke/README.md

       }
     }

-This is the exactly same way Smoke processes requests while your app is running.
+This is the same way Smoke processes requests while your app is running.

 ## TODO